 Vinca tolerates partial shade but thrives in full sun.

-If plants grow in part shade and do not receive adequate light throughout the year, it won’t produce fuller blooms.
+If plants grow in part shade and do not receive adequate light throughout the year, they won’t produce fuller blooms.

 If the outdoor conditions remain too cool for the plant during the winter, it tends to grow as an annual.